Schuh1337/Discord-MultiTool/README.md

 > [!IMPORTANT]
 > Skids are stealing this Tool, rebranding it (changing the big ascii text), and selling it. (lol)<br>
 > If you bought this you got scammed.<br>
 > If you are one of the skids, Stop being a lazy thief.
 Write your own code instead of stealing other people's work.
 It's pathetic and won't get you anywhere.
+(This is proven by your 0 sales LMAO)
 >
 > Current know Skids : "RioService"